couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 	Beginning with Couchbase Server 2.2, the XDCR Protocol defaults to version 2.

 	* Version 1 uses the REST protocol for replication.
 This increases XDCR throughput at destination clusters.
-If you use the Elasticsearch plugin, which depends on XDCR, use version 1.
+If you use the Elasticsearch plug-in, which depends on XDCR, choose version 1.

 	* Version 2 uses memcached REST protocol for replication.
 It is is a high-performance mode that directly uses the memcached protocol on destination nodes.
-Use version 2 when setting up a new replication with Couchbase Server 2.2 or later.
+Choose version 2 when setting up a new replication with Couchbase Server 2.2 or later.

 	You can also change this setting via the REST API for XDCR internal settings or the  [`couchbase-cli` Tool](#couchbase-admin-cli-xmem").